PostNord: Denmark

 The precursor of Post Danmark was the Danish national postal service, Postvæsenet, which was founded in 1624 as King Christian IV issued a regulation on the transmission of letters.
 During its early history, the Danish postal service was operated under private as well as royal control, but it was nationalized in 1711.
 Already before the nationalization, the postal service had introduced uniforms in red and yellow.
 These colors have since then remained the distinguishing marks of the organization.

 The first Danish postage stamp was issued in 1851.
 In 1927, the Danish postal and telegraphy services were merged under the name Post- og Telegrafvæsenet.
-In 1990, the telecommunications business was spun off into a separate joint-stock company, and in 1995, the postal operations were transferred to the wholly state-owned company Post Danmark A/S, with a monopoly on transmission of letters weighing up to 100 grams.
+In 1990, the telecommunications business was spun off into a separate joint-stock company (today TDC Holding A/S), and in 1995, the postal operations were transferred to the wholly state-owned company Post Danmark A/S, with a monopoly on transmission of letters weighing up to 100 grams.
 In 2005, the weight limit was lowered to 50 grams, and in 2011, the monopoly was abolished.